Orivoir/fully-storage/README.md

 ### create collection

-A collection is a new list of docs ( entries ), you can made a collect*ions for data game of: users, commentaries, articles...
+A collection is a new list of docs ( entries ), you can made a collections for data game of: users, commentaries, articles...

 ```js